-The application for the warrant, written reasons for the issue of the warrant and other associated documents are to be held at [Insert the Local Court to which the issuing authorised officer is attached or to which it is intended to forward the documentation.]
-You may seek to inspect those documents by arrangement with that Court.
-You should produce this notice at the Court when seeking to inspect those documents.
+The application for the warrant, written reasons for the issue of the warrant and other associated documents are to be held at [Insert the appropriate Local Court registry.]
+You may seek to inspect those documents by arrangement with that registry.
+You should produce this notice at the registry when seeking to inspect those documents.

-Signed [In the case of a notice relating to a telephone search warrant, in circumstances where the warrant is issued but the notice is not furnished to the applicant (for example, because facsimile facilities are not available), the applicant officer is to complete this Form of notice in the terms dictated by the authorised officer.]
+Signed [Insert signature.]
+[In the case of a notice relating to a telephone search warrant, in circumstances where the warrant is issued but the notice is not furnished to the applicant (for example, because facsimile facilities are not available), the applicant officer is to complete this Form of notice in the terms dictated by the eligible issuing officer.]

-Form 18 Occupier's notice for search warrant other than Part 5 search warrant
+Form 22 Occupier's notice for covert search warrant